MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch4.md

 * For **Name**, enter a suitable name, for example, *MRTK Tutorials - AzureSpeechServices*
 * For **Culture**, select **English**
 * For **Description**, optionally enter a suitable description
-* For **Prediction resource**, select the prediction resource by dropdown list that had been craeted azure portal.
+* For **Prediction resource**, select the prediction resource by dropdown list that had been created azure portal.

 Then click the **Done** button to create the new app: